Husam-AbuZina/Learning-OOP-and-Design-Patterns/Programming Paradigms – Paradigm Examples for Beginners---SUMMARY.md

 - Note that we will demonstrate most popular PPs but not all of them, Starting with the Imperative Programming

 ## 1. Imperative Programming
+- Imperative programming focuses on describing how a program operates, step by step.